rajko-horvat/OpenCiv1/OpenCiv1/README.md

 <ul>
 <li>You are using Visual Studio 2022.</li>
 <li>You have .NET 8 installed.</li>
-<li>For debugging you have installed DOS CIV I game at 'c:\Dos\Civ1\', or at '~/Dos/Civ1/' if you are using Linux.
+<li>For debugging you have installed DOS Civilization game at 'c:\Dos\Civ1\', or at '~/Dos/Civ1/' if you are using Linux.
 It's where it's home directory resides (Images, palettes, text and save games are loaded/saved there, for now).</li>
 <li>For Release mode it is expected that OpenCiv1.exe (for simlicity) is put directly into directory with resource files,
 for example: 'c:\Dos\Civ1\', '~/Dos/Civ1/' or any other path.</li>